basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 2.  **Correction:** If the AI learns something wrong, I open the markdown file in VS Code, edit it, and save.
 3.  **Reversion:** Agent hallucinated wildly yesterday? `git reset --hard HEAD~1`.

-### The reconciliation loop (learned from Letta)
+### The reconciliation loop

 The logic for storing memories isn't just "append to file."
-Studying Letta (MemGPT) taught me that memory systems need active **reconciliation**.
+Studying Mem0 (and Letta) taught me that memory systems need active **reconciliation**.
-When I say "Actually, I switched to poetry," the system:
+When I say "Actually, I switched to nix instead of uv," the system:

 1.  **Retrieves** existing memories about package managers.
 2.  **Decides** (using a lightweight LLM) whether to `ADD`, `UPDATE`, or `DELETE`.